-- (2) The Compensation Committee granted the performance stock unit awards (PSUs) at its February 22, 2017 meeting.
-The PSUs granted in 2017 will be measured on the performance period from February 22, 2017 (the grant date) to December 31, 2019, in the case of the TSR-based PSUs, and January 1, 2017 to December 31, 2019, in the case of the free cash flow-based PSUs.
-Any payout will be made in shares of Belden stock in 2020.
-The conversion factor from PSUs to shares is based on the Company's total stockholder return over the performance period measured relative to the S&P 1500 Industrials Index, weighted 50%, and the company's consolidated free cash flow over the performance period, weighted 50%. - (3) The amounts in column (j) are the number of SARs granted to each of the named executive officers in 2017.
-These awards vest in equal amounts over three years on the first, second and third anniversaries of the grant date and expire on the tenth anniversary of the grant date. - (4) The exercise price for awarded SARs was the closing price of the Belden shares on the grant date.
+- (2) The Compensation Committee granted the performance stock unit awards (PSUs) at its February 28, 2018 meeting.
+The PSUs granted in 2018 will be measured on the performance period from February 28, 2018 (the grant date) to December 31, 2020, in the case of the TSR-based PSUs, and January 1, 2018 to December 31, 2020, in the case of the free cash flow-based PSUs.
+Any payout will be made in shares of Belden stock in 2021.
+The conversion factor from PSUs to shares is based on the Company's total stockholder return over the performance period measured relative to the S&P 1500 Industrials Index (the "Index"), weighted 50%, and the company's consolidated free cash flow over the performance period, weighted 50%.
+In addition to the PSUs granted at the February 28, 2018 meeting, on May 23, 2018, the Compensation Committee granted a special long-term incentive award comprised of 50% time-vested RSUs and 50% performance-based PSUs under the Supplemental Incentive Plan to Messrs.
+Derksen, Pennycook and Vestjens.
+The PSUs granted on May 23, 2018 will convert into Belden shares based on the Company's total stockholder return from May 23, 2018 to May 23, 2021 measured relative to the Index. - (3) The Compensation Committee granted Restricted Stock Units (RSUs) to Messrs.
+Derksen, Pennycook and Vestjens on May 23, 2018, for general retention purposes.
+The RSUs vest entirely on the fourth anniversary of the grant date. - (4) The amounts in column (j) are the number of SARs granted to each of the named executive officers in 2018.
+These awards vest in equal amounts over three years on the first, second and third anniversaries of the grant date and expire on the tenth anniversary of the grant date. - (5) The exercise price for awarded SARs was the closing price of the Belden shares on the grant date.